satra/NiPyPe-Paper/nipype_paper.rst

 called.

-Smoothed EPI volumes and statistical maps, along with the pipeline used to generate them can be found in Figure TODO.
+Smoothed EPI volumes and statistical maps, along with the pipeline used to generate them can be found in Figure smoothing\_comparison\_workflow.
 Full code used to generate this data can be found in the supplementary material.

 Algorithm comparison is not the only way NiPyPe can be useful for neuroimaging methods researcher.
 In every methods author interest is to